OleksiyNosov/depot/README.md

-That online store made by the book
+That online store was made by the book
 *Agile Web Development with Rails 5 by Sam Ruby*